AWS VPC Lattice – Service-to-Service Networking

 6. Select the incorrect statement

-1. In Amazon EC2, the private IP addresses only returned to Amazon EC2 when the instance is stopped or terminated
+1. In Amazon VPC, the private IP addresses only returned to Amazon EC2 when the instance is terminated

 2. In Amazon VPC, an instance retains its private IP addresses when the instance is stopped.